Is a paper visitor log book putting your school at risk? 6 key questions to ask.

 If you’re interested in a modern visitor management system, it’s important to know that while there are a number of options, many are not designed for K-12 but instead for businesses that have a completely different set of operational and security requirements.

 The first step to selecting the right solution for your school is understanding these key differences.
-This article breaks down the top 5 things to look for in a school visitor management system.

 If you’re ready to see a solution purpose-built for the needs of modern K-12 schools, check out this two-minute on-demand demo.